Alice Rollins-Crane

-Alice Rollins-Crane Moraczewski (also Morajeski/Morajeska; 1856 – April 4, 1929) was an American ethnologist, author, business owner, and miner well known for her work with the Apache Native Americans and her time in Alaska and the Yukon.
+Alice Rollins-Crane Moraczewski (also Morajeski/Morajeska; 1856 – April 4, 1929) was an American ethnologist, writer, business owner, and miner well known for her work with the Apache and her time in Alaska and the Yukon.
 She is the compiler of Smiles and Tears from the Klondyke, and the author of Our Klondyke Success and various other short pieces.

 Early life

 Alice Rollins was born in Indiana in 1856, the oldest of five children born to J.J. and Hannah Rollins and then moved to Ohio.
-In the late 1870s, Alice's widowed mother relocated the family to Iowa, where she would remarry in 1893.
-In 1877, Alice married Frank Higbee, a traveling salesman, and they had a son, R. Fred Higbee.
+In the late 1870s, Rollins's widowed mother relocated the family to Iowa, where she would remarry in 1893.
+In 1877, Rollins married Frank Higbee, a traveling salesman, and they had a son, R. Fred Higbee.
 Frank and Alice would divorce in 1880, only to remarry on Christmas Eve of that year.
 They divorced a second time in 1890, and Alice travelled west.

-In 1894, Alice married Lorin P. Crane, apparently a retired army officer in Los Angeles.
+In 1894, Rollins married Lorin P. Crane, apparently a retired army officer in Los Angeles.
 Eventually, they too, divorced.

 Time in Arizona

-Rollins-Crane spent nine years living with the Apache tribe in Arizona, becoming acquainted with Thomas Jeffords.
+Rollins-Crane spent nine years living with the Apache in Arizona, becoming acquainted with Thomas Jeffords.

-[the first is an unsubstantiated claim by Rollins herself; there is no proof she ever lived among Native American tribes for any amount of time].
+[the first is an unsubstantiated claim by Rollins herself; there is no proof she ever lived among Native Americans for any amount of time].
 Rollins-Crane wrote an essay refuting the idea that no sites in the United States deserved the serious attention of archaeologists, saying that La Casa Grande (today the Montezuma Castle National Monument) in Arizona did deserve this attention, and that even in the 16th century, the local native peoples had no tradition as to its builders.

 It was also during this time that Rollins-Crane became a devotee of Chinese herbal medicine as an alternative to surgical procedures.